 MoDOT published a Notice of Availability (NOA) of the EA and Notice of Public Hearing to be conducted on March 10, 2020.
-The public hearing will be conducted in an open house format to provide information on the study process and the preferred alternative.
-MoDOT staff will be in attendance to receive input and address questions.
-The public comment period on the EA extends through March 25, 2020.
+The public hearing was conducted in an open house format to provide information on the study process and the preferred alternative.
+MoDOT staff were present to receive input and address questions.
+The public comment period on the EA extended through March 25, 2020.